F1uff/Predicting-loan-payback-using-single-Decision-Tree-vs-Random-Forest-on-Lending-Club-data-set/README.md

 # Predicting loan payback using single decision tree vs random forest on LendingClub dataset

-This workbook attempts to create a model based on lending data to predict whether the loan will be repaid in full or not.<br>
+This notebook attempts to create a model based on lending data to predict whether the loan will be repaid in full or not.<br>

 I used a decision tree initially, followed by a random forest.
 Neither gave particularly brilliant performance.